Home

 stopped there for lunch before hiking upstream to Angel Falls.

-After seeing all the water in the canyon, it was kind of surprising
+After seeing all the water in the canyon, it was kind of surprising to

-the side of Wilson Mountain and down into the spectacular rock formations.
+of Wilson Mountain and down into the spectacular rock formations.

 Our return trip was slow but very scenic.
 It turns out that you can